 American Sewing Guild Neighborhood Group Leader

 The neighborhood group leader is the group's guide.
-She serves as the contact person for the group, fields phone calls from interested members and non-members, and guides the pace and content of the meetings.
-She communicates the group's activities and concerns to the chapter's advisory board and communicates news from the board to the group.
+They serve as the contact person for the group, field phone calls from interested members and non-members, and guides the pace and content of the meetings.
+They communicate the group's activities and concerns to the chapter's advisory board and communicates news from the board to the group.

 But for all of this, the neighborhood group belongs to the members of the group and not to the leader.
-She does not rule the group; she doesn't present all the programs; she doesn't make all decisions for the group without involving them.
+They do not rule the group; they don't present all the programs; They don't make all decisions for the group without involving them.

 Lots of groups have co-leaders or even tri-leaders.
 One person might like to handle the running of the meeting, while another acts as the contact person and keeps the newsletter editor up-to-date.
 There are also groups that have no designated leader----the jobs are split among the group.

-The following rules have been established by this Chapter as a supplement to the By-Laws and Procedures Manual set forth by the National Organization.
+The following rules have been established by this Chapter as a supplement to the bylaws and Procedures Manual set forth by the National Organization.
 The intent is to better clarify how our Chapter functions and to facilitate a more efficient operation of the Chapter Advisory Board.
-The President shall be the official representative of our chapter.
-Any other representation must have prior approval by the President and/or the Board.
+The president shall be the official representative of our chapter.
+Any other representation must have prior approval by the president and or the Chapter Advisory Board.

 Chapter Advisory Board (CAB) Positions and MeetingsThe Willamette Valley Chapter fills the following positions:

 All individuals in the positions listed are members of the Willamette Valley Chapter Advisory Board.
-A majority (6) of the members of the Chapter Advisory Board shall constitute a quorum.
 The approval of a majority of those members present at a CAB meeting shall be required to adopt any resolution or to decide any question.
-Issues arising that must be decided between meetings may be voted on by an e-mail vote and would require unanimous approval.
+Issues arising that must be decided between meetings may be voted on by an email vote.

-The Chapter Advisory Board meets every other month beginning in January.
+The Chapter Advisory Board meets at least quarterly.
 CAB members may attend a meeting using electronic means.

 In the event that any of the Officers or CAB members are unable to fulfill their term of office, a new Officer or CAB member shall be appointed by the Chapter President with CAB approval.

 a.
-Provide an annual stipend to the neighborhood groups of $50.00.
-The request for the stipend may be in part or full, and received by the treasurer no later than December 10th.
-Neighborhood Group Leaders will submit their request in writing, specifying items purchased with attached receipts.
-Monies can be used for group supplies, printing, postage, and supplies for the hosting facility or presenter cost.
-Toward the end of the calendar/fiscal year, if there is available budget for this line item, the stipend may exceed $50 for approved expenses, not to exceed $75 per Neighborhood Group.
+An annual stipend to the neighborhood groups of $50.
+Neighborhood Group Leaders will submit their request in writing specifying items purchased with attached receipts.
+Monies can be used for group supplies, printing, postage, supplies for the hosting facility or presenter cost.

 b.
-In honor of Rita Hathaway, cash awards of up to $150.00 per year may be given to promote youth sewing.
+In honor of Rita Hathaway, a donation will be made to promote youth sewing.

 c.
-Donation of $75 per year to “Make It With Wool” organization
+A donation to “Make It With Wool” organization

 d.
 Community service activities and supplies.

 e.
-Pay for general operating expenses of the chapter.
+The general operating expenses of the Chapter.

-At the May CAB meeting, the current president will appoint the chair for the nominating committee from members of the CAB.
+At the Spring CAB meeting, the current president will appoint the chair for the nominating committee from members of the CAB.
 The current president and the current secretary shall not be the committee chair.
 If all CAB members are running for election again, a nominating chair may be selected from the chapter membership.
-At the July CAB meeting, the chair will present names of members interested in running for office.
-Screening of potential candidates, and selection of nominees will be completed by early Sept.
+At a mid-year CAB meeting, the chair will present names of members interested in running for office.
+Screening of potential candidates and selection of nominees will be completed by early September.

-The Annual meeting shall be held in the fall and may be combined with another event.
-This meeting will be for the purpose of existing officers’ reports and electing the new CAB members who will begin their term in January.
+The Annual meeting shall be held in the Fall and may be combined with another event.
+This meeting will be for the purpose of existing officers’ reports and electing the new CAB.
+The CAB term will be January through December.